zdenecek/mff-rocnikovy-projekt/DEVELOPMENT.md

 There is a container `test` which runs the tests.

+## API documentation

+API documentation is provided using Swagger.

+The documentation is available at `/api-docs` path of the api address.

 ## CI / CD

 The project is set up with Github Actions for CI / CD.